EDI-Systems/M10C01_Cortex/README.md

 ## TODO
 ### Fill in the readme
-For each subtopic, a 1000-word paragraph must be written to describe (1) what is the stuff, (2) who did it under for what scenario, (3) common advantages and shortcomings of the system, and (4) what fundamental design decision made the system exhibit its characteristics.
+For each subtopic, a 1000-word paragraph must be written to describe (1) what is the stuff, (2) who did it under for what scenario, (3) common advantages and shortcomings of the system, and (4) what fundamental design decision made the system exhibit its characteristics, and particularly (5) why its approach does not fit our case.

-### Fill in the Document/Reference: each reference part needs to be expanded to a paper.
+### Fill in the Document/Reference
+Each reference part needs to be expanded to a paper.
 If you have less than 1000 references for each part when you finish it, you're probably off by pretty far.
 When doing the survey, it needs to be written as if you were to build a new system; you need to mention (1) what the paper did, (2) what influence it had, (3) today who's using the technique or why is the technique abandoned, and (4) what kind of design decisions we should make when we build the system.
 Feel free to change the latex templates provided, and each part can supply your own styles/bib as needed.
 We clean up later on.

 ## Quick Demo